flaxandteal/dp-compose/README.md

 **Note:** The default ports for Elastic search is usually `9200` & `9300` however in order to avoid a port conflict when running 2 different versions on the same box at the same time the CMD instance is set to use ports `10200` & `10300`.

-:warning: **Gotcha Warning** :warning: You'll need to overwrite your ES config for the `dp-search-builder` and `dp -search-api` to use ports `10200` & `10300` to ensure sure its using the correct instance.
+:warning: **Gotcha Warning** :warning:
+You'll need to overwrite your ES config for the `dp-search-builder` and `dp-search-api` to use ports `10200` & `10300` to ensure they are using the correct instance.

 ## Postgres